sakshamhere/Security/VAPT/Web/Concepts/HTTPheaders.md

 - Referer                   - The Referer HTTP request header contains an absolute or partial address of the page that makes the request.This header may have undesirable consequences for user security and privacy.

                               The Referer header can contain an origin, path, and querystring, and may not contain URL fragments (i.e. #section) or username:password information.

+                              This has many fairly innocent uses, including analytics, logging, or optimized caching.
+However, there are more problematic uses such as tracking or stealing information, or even just side effects such as inadvertently leaking sensitive information.

                               The request's referrer policy defines the data that can be included.

 - Referrer-Policy           - The Referrer-Policy HTTP header controls how much referrer information (sent with the Referer header) should be included with requests.
 Aside from the HTTP header, you can set this policy in HTML.